Hugs-4-Bugs/RemoveAdblockThing/README.md

+# Note: It was an fun runing, making, mataining this project and having a fun battle against youtube to the point were youtube was aware of this project and activity taking measures against it and then we would find ways around it.
+But I dont have the time to maitain and run this project anymore.

-# Remove the Adblock Popup from YOUTUBE
+## Remove the Adblock Popup from YOUTUBE

 [![picture](Thumbnail.jpg?raw=true)](https://www.youtube.com/watch?v=jvSf10lgxs4&ab_channel=Joelmatic)